 REPUBLICAN CHALLENGER JAMES HAYES RESPONDS TO CONGRESSWOMEN SUMMER LEE’S REELECTION ANNOUNCEMENT

-[PITTSBURGH, PA] – Summer Lee, a radical progressive candidate and passionate advocate for her own extreme agenda, has officially announced her reelection campaign for Pennsylvania’s 12th Congressional District.
-Her opponent, challenger, James Hayes remains committed in his effort to unseat the radical incumbent next November.
+[PITTSBURGH, PA] – Summer Lee, a radical

+candidate and passionate advocate for her own extreme agenda, has officially announced her reelection campaign for Pennsylvania’s 12th Congressional District.
+Her opponent, challenger, James Hayes remains committed in his effort to unseat her next November.

-With a promise to appropriately serve the communities that make up Pennsylvania’s 12th Congressional district, James Hayes’ campaign will continue to focus on engagement and outreach to ensure that he will deliver on the desires of the community as it’s Representative.
-Unlike the incumbent, Summer Lee, James Hayes is driven by his desire to connect and represent all members of the 12th District, not just those who serve his personal agenda.
+With a promise to serve the communities that make up Pennsylvania’s 12th Congressional district, James Hayes’ campaign will continue to focus on engagement and outreach to ensure that he delivers on the needs of the community as its Representative.
+Unlike Summer Lee, James Hayes is driven by his desire to connect and represent all members of the 12th District, not just those who serve his personal agenda.

-“Summer Lee is out of touch with the needs of the people in this district and Pennsylvania as a whole.
-Her anti-police, anti-Israel, anti-freedom rhetoric has no place in our vibrant community.
-People want solutions to the rising crime and economic stability and prosperity.
-She continues to spread hate and further divide us at a time where we need both parties to work together to solve our most pressing issues” said challenger James Hayes.
+“Summer Lee is out of touch with the people in this district and in Pennsylvania as a whole.
+Her anti-police, anti-Israel, anti-freedom rhetoric has no place in our vibrant, inclusive community.
+People want solutions to the rising crime and a focus on economic stability and prosperity.
+Summer Lee continues to spread hate and further divide us at a time where we need both parties to work together to solve our most pressing issues” said challenger James Hayes.

 James Hayes is a business executive with a doctorate in business, running to challenge incumbent Summer Lee in next year’s congressional elections.
 Hayes held top positions with Fortune 500 companies as well as a six-year stint with the Federal Reserve Bank of Richmond, Va.
 A native Pennsylvanian, Hayes is the son of a union steelworker who was among those displaced by the massive deindustrialization of the 1980s.
 He credits the United Steelworkers of America for providing the scholarship money that first sent him to college.
 He describes himself as a free-market advocate opposed to the radical economic experiments and anti-business activism proposed by Lee and her fellow “squad” members.